kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 _Contributes to being an indie hacker_

 I regularly worked on [Keep Track of My Games](https://keeptrackofmygames.com) in 2020 and I want to ensure that continues into 2021.
-I also created Kamranicus LLC and set up all of that for
+I also set up my LLC for the other income streams I have.
+This makes it much easier to track what I do on the side as a business separate from personal.

 ### Systems I want to put in place